versionpress/versionpress/docs/content/en/01-getting-started/02-installation-uninstallation.md

 | Fully active again (similar to step 4) | Yes | **Yes** |
 | Uninstalled | **No** (backed up) | No |

 <sup>1)</sup> The repo might exist if you created it manually or if VersionPress was previously installed.
-It is not a problem – VersionPress will happily add commits to the existing repo.
-But a common scenario is that there is no default Git repo in which case VersionPress will create one.
+It is not a problem – VersionPress will happily add commits to the existing repository but a common scenario is that there is no default Git repository and VersionPress creates one.